What is Freedom of Information (FOI)

 If charges are likely to exceed $50, you will be notified and a deposit will be sought to proceed.

 No charges apply to requests for the correction or amendment of your own personal information.

 How to submit an FOI request to Council

-FOI requests can be submitted in person, via email, post or fax.
+FOI requests can be submitted in person, via email, post.

 90 Welsford Street